azuredevcollege/trainingdays/day7/challenges/challenge-4.md

 ## Check

-That was alot of manual typing and, of course, errors happen when doing so.
+That was a lot of manual typing and, of course, errors happen when doing so.
 So, let's check the state of the cluster:

 ```zsh
 $ kubectl get deployment,pods,service,endpoints,ingress